patrio4/BO6-WARZONE-Script/README.md

 Note: You can change the G key for the shield to another key in the code, but if you don't know how, use artificial intelligence to replace other hotkeys

-With respect to the Waruzen company, this code is designed for educational and creative purposes only
+With respect to the Activision company, this code is designed for educational and creative purposes only

 I hope that anyone can develop it better